Pol Moreno

-Pol Moreno Sánchez (born 9 May 1994) is a Spanish footballer who plays for Spanish club Racing Club de Santander as a central defender.
+Pol Moreno Sánchez (born 9 May 1994) is a Spanish professional footballer who plays as a defender for Indian Super League club Goa.

 Club career

-Born in Barcelona, Barcelona, Catalonia, Moreno graduated from the youth academy of UE Sant Andreu and made his senior debut in 2013–14 season with CD Masnou in Tercera División.
+Born in Barcelona, Catalonia, Moreno graduated from the youth academy of UE Sant Andreu and made his senior debut in 2013–14 season with CD Masnou in Tercera División.
 At the end of the season, he switched to CE Sabadell FC and was assigned to the reserve team.
 On 10 March 2016, he renewed his contract till 2018.
 Ten days later, he made his first team debut, coming on as a substitute for Adrián Díaz in a 1–0 victory against Villarreal CF B. On 14 October 2017, he made his fiftieth appearance for the club in a 1–1 draw against Atlético Saguntino.

 On 13 July 2018, Moreno moved abroad and joined Swedish club GIF Sundsvall.
 Eight days later, he made his debut for the club in a 2–0 victory against Kalmar FF.